-The Yakima Skyrise Medium is one of our favorite tents.
-One of the best things about the Skyrise is the tool-free mounting system which makes installing the tent on your vehicle effortless, and taking it off when camping season is over even easier.
-Unlike any other tent that we tested, it comes with included rack locks to add an extra element of security.
+The Yakima SkyRise Medium has a tool-free mounting system which makes installing the tent on your vehicle practically effortless and taking it off when camping season is over even easier.
+Unlike any other tent that we tested, the SkyRise comes with included rack locks to add an extra element of security.
 Once up, it's a great tent as well.
-But, its the ease of installation that makes this model a Top Pick and a fantastic choice for anyone who will install and remove their rooftop tent frequently.
+But, it's the ease of installation that makes this model a fantastic choice for anyone who will install and remove their rooftop tent frequently.
 And when no foul weather is ahead, none of the poles are required without the rainfly attached, so conversion from travel to camping mode only takes seconds.
-The tool-free mounting system is limited with how wide it can go compared to the floor of the tent, though.
-This is not a problem for most racks or vehicles, but if you have a rack system that is not adjustable and has a long distance between the crossbars we recommend going with a tent with track style mounting system that allows you to spread your mounts out to the edge of the tent floor.
+The tool-free mounting system is limited by how wide it can go compared to the tent's floor, though.
+This is not a problem for most racks or vehicles, but if you have a rack system that is not adjustable and has a long distance between the crossbars, we recommend going with a tent with track style mounting system that allows you to spread your mounts out to the edge of the tent floor.

 Yakima SkyRise Medium Review

 Cons: Mounting system is limited, large gap between tent and rack

 Compare to Similar Products

 Check Price at Backcountry

 Compare at 2 sellers

 $1,193 at Amazon